1.

 club following Rasmussen and Anderton (2005), after having a

-is the only endemic that could be seen in Colombo, the commercial
+is the only endemic that could be seen in Colombo and suburbs.
+It could be identified from the similar-looking Coppersmith Barbet by its orange yellow eye-ring and

 throat (yellow in CB), pale bluish head sides and largely unstreaked